TaoK/PoorMansTSqlFormatter/README.txt

     "best effort" will be made and warning displayed (or in the case of interactive use, eg in SSMS, the operation can be aborted).

- - reasonably fast: reformatting 1,500 or so files totalling 4MB takes 30 seconds on a cheap atom-processor (2009) netbook.
+ - Reasonably fast: reformatting 1,500 or so files totalling 4MB takes 30 seconds on a cheap atom-processor (2009) netbook.

+ - Works in Microsoft .Net framework, as well as Mono.
+The Winforms Demo App is not (yet?) available in Mono, but the library itself is fully functional, as is the command-line bulk formatting tool.

 Limitations:
  - This is NOT a full SQL-parsing solution: only "coarse" parsing is performed, the